jodafons/lps-cluster/servers/slurm-server/README.md

 ## SLURM Configuration:

 As this is a SLURM cluster, we have to install SLURM, right?
 I know it's been too much before this could happen, but setting everything I've shown before was really important for my setup.
 Let's do it then!

-I've based my installation on the [ubuntu-slurm](https://github.com/mknoxnv/ubuntu-slurm) tutorial but, since I'm in Debian and it's kinda outdated, I made few changes

-**This step should be done ONLY on the host(slurmctld/login) machine**

 First you have to install some prerequisites and MURGE for authentication

 ```